krishnamalani1164/biomarker-biosensor/README.md

 ## Project Overview

-This project is a comprehensive biosensing system for detecting cardiovascular disease (CVD) biomarkers, developed in collaboration with **Abijeet Awasthi**.
+This project is a comprehensive biosensing system for detecting cardiovascular disease (CVD) biomarkers, developed in collaboration with **ABHIJEET AWASTHI**.
 The system consists of a web-based interface running on an ESP32 microcontroller that allows users to:

 * Create and manage biomarker test configurations
 * Run diagnostic tests with real-time data visualization